LarryNaaa/Technical-Summary/Java/Java OOP/Nested Classes.md

     }
 }
 ```
+The syntax of anonymous classes does not allow us to make them implement multiple interfaces.
+During construction, there might exist exactly one instance of an anonymous class.
+Therefore, they can never be abstract.
+Since they have no name, we can't extend them.
+For the same reason, anonymous classes cannot have explicitly declared constructors.

+In fact, the absence of a constructor doesn't represent any problem for us for the following reasons:

+1. we create anonymous class instances at the same moment as we declare them
+2. from anonymous class instances, we can access local variables and enclosing class's members

 ## What is the difference between static nested class and inner class?
 1. Static nested class are belong to the Outer class, not to an instance of the class,